mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 {% include figure.html id="hyperv-external-virtual-switch" url="images/hyperv-external-virtual-switch.png" caption="Creating an external virtual switch" description="Dialog for creating an external virtual switch" %}

-{% include figure.html id="win10-internet-connection-sharing" url="images/win10-internet-connection-sharing.png" caption="Creating an external virtual switch" description="Dialog for creating an external virtual switch" %}
+{% include figure.html id="win10-internet-connection-sharing" url="images/win10-internet-connection-sharing.png" caption="Enabling internet connection sharing" description="Dialog for enabling internet connection sharing" %}

 The internal virtual switch will be routed automatically through the external switch.
 No additional steps are required, but if you have other VMs on your computer you may need to restart them (or exit and start Docker for Windows again).